johnnyhuangcs/Dameng_Corpus/README.md

 # Dameng_Corpus
-The corpus for **DM-RAG**.
+The Dameng_Corpus is a high-quality corpus for **DM-RAG**, obtained using document parsing and text-cleaning methods.
 DM-RAG is a novel retrieval-augmented generation (RAG) framework developed by **Wuhan Dameng Database Co., Ltd**, specifically designed to assist users in the development and management of Dameng database systems.

 Wuhan Dameng Database Co., Ltd is a leading database solutions provider in China and a key promoter of the domestic database software industry.
 - [**Dameng English homepage**](https://en.dameng.com/)